 General Information about the SETI Institute REU Program

 2023 Applications are now open!
 Apply Now

 Students will work with scientists at the SETI Institute and at the nearby NASA Ames Research Center on projects spanning the field of astrobiology, from microbiology to planetary geology to observational astronomy.

-- has completed sophomore year before the summer of the internship
+- Has completed freshman year before the summer of the internship

 - U.S. citizen or U.S. permanent resident (i.e., green card)

 - Ready to devote yourself full-time to a 10-week summer internship at the SETI Institute.

 Applications are now open, due Feb.
 1, 2023.